 Supernormal is Andrew McConnell's crown jewel and home to the most famous lobster roll in Melbourne.
 The Supernormal menu is changing all the time, but it's always designed to be shared, so grab a couple of mates (or that date you’re trying to impress) and get yourselves a serve of duck bao, a whole snapper with burnt butter sauce, wild watercress and shaved kombu, some beef tartare, and whatever else you can fit in.

-Purple Peanuts is a lunchtime experience to treasure;, especially for its sushi.
+Some of the best cheap Japanese Melbourne CBD has to offer, Purple Peanuts is a lunchtime experience to treasure, especially for its sushi.
 Get a load of their famous brown rice inari, handrolls or onigiri if you're in for a quick bite.
 However, if you're planning on making a date out of it, try the tofu or prawn burger alongside a katsu curry and fawn over the kitsch bits and bobs (waving cats, Japanese chocolate bar walls and a giant ninja octopus) placed artfully around the store.
 There's a reason this place packs out with CBD workers every lunchtime.

 Ichi Ni Na Na

-At Ichi Ni Na Na, treat yourself to wafu-seasoned wagyu beef tartare with pickled shallots, radish, shiso and croutons, just-out-of-the-ocean sashimi salads and charcoal grilled king prawns with yakitori sauce.
-Wash it all down with a cocktail up on the Rooftop Bar and in for a top-notch evening.
+At Ichi Ni Na Na, treat yourself to wafu-seasoned wagyu beef tartare with pickled shallots, radish, shiso and croutons, just-out-of-the-ocean sashimi salads and charcoal-grilled king prawns with yakitori sauce.
+Wash it all down with a cocktail up on the Rooftop Bar and in for a top-notch evening at one of Melbourne's favourite Japanese restaurants.

-The oldest and most revered teppanyaki place in Melbourne, Teppanyaki Inn has been the one-stop-shop for getting an egg thrown 'artfully' at your patiently waiting face bowl since 1975.
+One of the oldest and most revered Japanese restaurants in Melbourne when it comes to teppanyaki, Teppanyaki Inn has been the one-stop-shop for getting an egg thrown 'artfully' at your patiently waiting face bowl since 1975.
 As the first teppanyaki restaurant to ever open in Australia, they've mastered the art of the open grill and you can expect the freshest, most mouth-pleasing nosh this side of the hemisphere.
 If you're in the mood for Moreton Bay Bugs and broken fried rice, bookings at Teppanyaki Inn are essential on the weekend as their reputation spreads far and wide across the country.

 IPPUDO is the epitome of ramen spots and it’s one you have to check off the bucket list.
-A must try is the Shiromaru Motaji tonkotsu ramen, made of their signature creamy tonkatsu broth, bouncy hand-pulled noodles, pork loin, bean sprouts and black fungus.
-Find IPPUDO on Artemis lane in QV—just follow the crowds.
+A must-try is the Shiromaru Motaji tonkatsu ramen, made of their signature creamy tonkatsu broth, bouncy hand-pulled noodles, pork loin, bean sprouts and black fungus.
+Find IPPUDO on Artemis lane in QV—just follow the crowds to this institute of a Japanese restaurant.

 Back to back ramen recommendations?
 Yes, please.
 How does 24-availability sound?
 Slurp up your soup at 7 pm, slurp it at 4 am, it’s all the same at Shujinko.
 Even better, the food is good.
 Our pick?
 Pretty classic.
 Go for the Shujinko ramen—a pork broth, with grilled pork belly, spring onion, bok choy, marinated egg and bean sprouts.
 Try the Black Ramen if you’re after an added chilli kick.